 3. NF Service consumer e.g., NWDAF containing AnLF performs Nnrf_NFDiscovery_Request operation with the requested Analytics ID to select a suitable NF Service Producer e.g., NWDAF containing MTLF.

 4a.
 NF Service consumer e.g., NWDAF containing AnLF requests an access token from the NRF using the Nnrf_AccessToken_Get request operation.
-The token request message contains, besides the parameters described in clause 13.4.1.1.2, the Vendor ID of NWDAF containing AnLF and the Analytics ID.
+The token request message contains, besides the parameters described in clause 13.4.1.1.2, the interoperability indicator of NWDAF containing AnLF and the Analytics ID.

 4b.
-NRF checks whether the NWDAF containing AnLF is authorized to access the requested service in NWDAF containing MTLF and verifies that the NF Consumer's Vendor ID is included in the NWADF containing MTLF 's interoperability indicator for the Analytics ID and grants the token (token1), based on the vendor ID provided by the NF consumer during registration.
+NRF checks whether the NWDAF containing AnLF is authorized to access the requested service in NWDAF containing MTLF and verifies that the NF Consumer's Vendor ID received in step 0b is included in the NWADF containing MTLF 's interoperability indicator for the Analytics ID, and the AnLF’s Interoperability Indicator is compliant with the requested FL client’s Interoperability Indicator and grants the token (token1), based on the vendor ID provided by the NF consumer during registration.

 5. NF Service Consumer performs Nnwdaf_MLModelProvision (Analytics ID, Vendor ID and token1) service operation at the NWDAF containing MTLF to retrieve ML models for the Analytics ID.